dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-1.md

 }
 ```

-If you're new to TypeScript, we need to define the type for the arguments in `inputOnChange` function here.
+If you're new to TypeScript, we need to define the type for the arguments in the `inputOnChange` function here.
 The type for the `onChange` attribute in React is `React.ChangeEvent` from the imported `react` library which accepts the type of the element as an argument and that would be `HTMLInputElement` that is already available globally without importing it from anywhere.

 ---

 Save the changes and let's see what happens when we try to input digits in the first input box.
-You'll notice the first digit we input is displayed correctly, but as you type more digits in the same input box, the other input boxes gets populated but the focus is still in the same input box.
+You'll notice the first digit we input is displayed correctly, but as you type more digits in the same input box, the other input boxes get populated but the focus is still in the same input box.
 This looks wrong and let's fix that by focusing on the next input box or the [`nextElementSibling`](https://developer.mozilla.org/en-US/docs/Web/API/Element/nextElementSibling).
 Update the file `src/components/OtpInput.tsx` with the following code:

 ```tsx
 ...